Yanrishatum/heeps/README.md

 Can be disabled by `-D heeps_disable_patch_<path>`.
 E.g. `-D heaps_disable_patch_h2d_object` for `h2d.Object` patch.
 Note that some patches may rely on others.
 Alternatively `-D heeps_disable_patch` will disable all type patching.
 * `h2d.Object` - Added `originX` and `originY` that control origin offset for transofmrations. `transform` and `absoluteTransform` for overriding transform matrix with custom one.
 * `h2d.Layers` - Added `moveChild`, `addAt` and `getChildLayerIndex` for more control over children positioning.

+### Tiled support

+Library provides rudimentary Tiled map editor integration.
+It's integration far from complete, and may be improved.
+Tiled .tmx maps can be accessed via `hxd.Res` and parsed with `toMap()` function.
+Heeps will try to resolve all dependencies automatically, however it can be done manually afterwards.
+Returned object will contain parsed `format.tmx.TiledMap` and a list of loaded tilesets that can be used to get `h2d.Tile` instances with ease.

+In future `h2d.tiled` will contain helper classes that would provide ability to visualise Tiled maps.
+Currently there is only a draft version of layer renderer for Tiled utilizing `h2d.SpriteBatchExt`.
+But it is limited to 8 unique textures per layer as well as not supports render-order (uses default right-bottom) and orientation other than orthogonal.

 ### Manifest FS
 Since we are sane people and don't want 50+MB js file that contains Base64-encoded game assets, we obviously want to load those files separately.
 Manifest-FS provides ability to load those files from a manifest file.